Magnatales/deftask/README.md

 ```

 <h2>Return type</h2>
-Tasks may have return type
+Tasks may have a return type

 ```lua
 local my_task_with_value = async(function()